Cha Ca Thang Long Recipe Vietnamese Grilled Fish Turmeric

 Most people eat the fish wrap in rice paper.
 Our family likes a reason to wrap anything, and everything.
 So to eat this dish the way we like, we have to prepare the salad to wrap the fish in.

 1) red or green leaf lettuce wash and cut in half to manageable size.

 Fermented Anchovy Sauce

 Traditionally this dish is dressed with a fermented shrimp paste sauce.
-The sauce is more pungent (read stinky) than fish sauce, but is prepared similar to nuoc mam dipping sauce.
+The sauce is more pungent (strong smell) than fish sauce, but is prepared similar to nuoc mam dipping sauce.
 First start with the lime, sugar, and water making a bland lime-ade, then slowly add the shrimp paste, mix well and taste and adjust according to taste.
-The shrimp paste is much stronger then fish sauce so start small and slow.
-If you don't care for this sauce and prefer nuoc mam dipping sauce, that's not a problem at all.
-Putting it all together...

 Some folks can't handle the shrimp paste because it is so strong.
 To eat with fish sauce here is my formula:

 2 tablespoons of water

 Mix well.
 Add chili paste to your taste